kosli-dev/cli/docs.merkely.com/content/getting_started/report_environment.md

 Once the workflow runs successfully, and there is already something running in your cluster, you will see the information about it in **github-k8s-test** environment in Merkely (You'll find it under **Environments** section).
 If there is nothing running in your cluster we'll build and deploy an artifact in the next step.

-Here is what you should see in your **github-k8s-test environment** in Merkely if the pipeline succeedes (triggered either by cron or - if you don't want to wait - manually):
+If you had something running in given namespace, here is what you should see in your **github-k8s-test environment** in Merkely if the pipeline succeedes (triggered either by cron or - if you don't want to wait - manually).
+The name of the artifact will likely be a different one:

 ![Incompliant environment, artifact with no provenance](/images/env-no-provenance.png)